-- It may help to have a clean pouch when going through security for your comfort and discretion. - Your pouch will not set off an alarm but may be viewed if you are required to enter a body scanner. - If you need to be searched, present the airport staff with your Travel Certificate (available on the SecuriCare Website) which explains your condition and is translated into 11 languages.
+- Try to have a clean pouch when going through security for your comfort and discretion. - Your pouch will not set off an alarm but may be viewed if you are required to enter a body scanner. - Avoid fizzy drinks or foods that may make your output runny or increase wind. - At security, prepare by removing all items from pockets such as mobile phones, keys and other metallic items.
+If you need to be searched, present the airport staff with your Travel Certificate (available from SecuriCare) which explains your condition and is translated into 11 languages.
 You can request a private search if you prefer.

-On the aeroplane
+On the aeroplane 📈

-- It may be helpful to use toilets at less busy times e.g., before inflight meals, to allow you time to deal with your stoma. - Don't skip meals, it's important to maintain a routine and skipping meals may impact your output. - Some people can suffer from increased abdominal gas due to changes in cabin pressure.
+- Use toilet facilities before the in-flight meal is served, toilets are often less busy, giving you time to deal with your pouch. - Don't skip meals; eat a low fibre meal before the flight, it's important to maintain a routine and skipping meals may impact your output. - Some people can suffer from increased abdominal gas due to changes in cabin pressure.
 This may not affect everyone and even those without a stoma may be prone to this. - If you use a closed pouch, ensure the filter is not covered so that gas can escape.
-A drainable or two-piece pouch can allow you to resolve ballooning by opening/ releasing pouch.
+A drainable or two-piece pouch can allow you to resolve ballooning by opening/releasing pouch.